ZetaVII/Task-Manager-App/Specification.md

 ## **Use Case 10 Name:** View completed tasks
 ### Summary
-User who is logged in can view all complete tasks
+User who is logged in can view all complete tasks.
 ### Actors
 1. User
 ### Preconditions
-* precond 1: User is signed in
+* precond 1: User is signed in.
-* precond 2: User has completed tasks
+* precond 2: User has completed tasks.
 ### Triggers
-User clicks “view completed tasks” button
+User clicks “view completed tasks” button.
 ### Primary Sequence
-1.User clicks “view completed tasks” button
+1.User clicks “view completed tasks” button.
-2.Check if task is incomplete
+2.Check if task is incomplete.
-3.App shows “completed tasks”
+3.App shows “completed tasks”.
 ### Primary Postconditions
-* Completed tasks are shown
+* Completed tasks are shown.
 ### Alternate Sequences
-1. User clicks “view completed tasks” button
+1. User clicks “view completed tasks” button.
-2. If no completed tasks, then app shows error “no completed tasks”
+2. If no completed tasks, then app shows error “no completed tasks”.
 ### Alternate Postconditions
-* App shows “no completed tasks”
+* App shows “no completed tasks”.
 ### Non-functional Requirements
  *  System prompt messages are presented with a font size between 20 and 24.
  *  All system message prompts have a response time within 1 second after its trigger.